-- 206. Regulations on rivers, anchors, mussels, marshes, natural ponds and water supply networks, irrigation and drainage (approved on 01/11/2000); According to this regulation, the river or stream bank border is determined with the Ministry of Energy or regional water companies in each location with regard to the hydrometric data and water tail footprint of and maximum flood with a 25-year return period.
-The regulations consist of 15 articles. - 207.
-General Environmental Policy, Supreme Leader's Announcement November 17, 2015, This announcement includes 15 articles that covered various issues such as requirements for integrated natural resources management and focused on issues such as environmental monitoring and protection.
-An important point in this notice is the attention to climate change as an emerging pillar and its emphasis on the need to manage these changes and the resulting effects.
-Some of the important and relevant provisions of this announcement are as follows: - Comprehensive, coordinated and systematic management of vital resources (such as air, water, soil and biodiversity) should be arranged based on the potential and sustainability of the habitat, especially by increasing the legal and structural capacities and capabilities associated using the participatory approach; - Establishing an integrated national environmental system; - Correction of living conditions in order to enable the community to enjoy a healthy environment and respect for intergenerational justice and rights; - Preventing of the spread of all types of illicit pollution and the crippling of environmental degradation and the effective and deterrent punishment of polluters and environmental degraders and their obligation to compensate for damages; - Continuous monitoring and control air, water, soil, noise, waves and destructive rays, pollutants sources and climate change.
-This process requires an obligation to comply the monitoring process based on environmental standards and indicators as well as land development/ planning programs. - Providing an ecologic atlas of the country -covering conservation, restoration, rehabilitation and development of renewable natural resources, i.e. sea, lake, river, dams reservoirs, wetland, groundwater aquifer, forest, soil, rangeland and biodiversity, especially wildlife. - 208.
+- Preventing of the spread of all types of illicit pollution and the crippling of environmental degradation and the effective and deterrent punishment of polluters and environmental degraders and their obligation to compensate for damages; - Continuous monitoring and control air, water, soil, noise, waves and destructive rays, pollutants sources and climate change.
+This process requires an obligation to comply the monitoring process based on environmental standards and indicators as well as land development/ planning programs. - Providing an ecologic atlas of the country -covering conservation, restoration, rehabilitation and development of renewable natural resources, i.e. sea, lake, river, dams reservoirs, wetland, groundwater aquifer, forest, soil, rangeland and biodiversity, especially wildlife. - 219.
 The basic idea of establishing ISIRI emerged upon the approval of "The Law of Weights and Measures" in 1925.
 Following the approval of the bill to establish ISIRI in 1960, the Institute became operational within the framework of the specified functions and responsibilities and joined the International Organization for Standardization (ISO) in the same year.
-In 2011, ISIRI status was set under the direct supervision of the President of the Islamic Republic of Iran as it has already been under the supervision of Minister of Industry, Mines and Commerce. - 209.
+In 2011, ISIRI status was set under the direct supervision of the President of the Islamic Republic of Iran as it has already been under the supervision of Minister of Industry, Mines and Commerce. - 220.
 The TISB, under the Plan and Budget Organization (PBO), is the main national body for setting the executive criteria and methodology in Iran.
 The assigned missions for TISB are formulation and notification of technical and regulatory criteria, including legal and contractual conditions, the principles of remuneration, the relationship between private agents, technical and general specifications, etc. The development and dissemination of technical standards in various fields of the water and electricity industry was considered in order to improve the quality of technical activities and to adapt the advanced technology.
 In late 1981, following the negotiations between the MOE and the Plan and Budget Organization, there was agreement to establish the water industrial standards.
-There are more than 300 standards, criteria, guidelines and Terms of References (ToRs) related to water resources management, Environmental Impact Assessment (EIA), watershed management activities etc. - 210.
+There are more than 300 standards, criteria, guidelines and Terms of References (ToRs) related to water resources management, Environmental Impact Assessment (EIA), watershed management activities etc. - 221.
 The following are references, standards, ToRs and guidelines that govern the implementation of climate change adaptation measure in the Bakhtegan Basin.